-Annie Felt, ACMHC
+Annie Smith, ACMHC

 I resonate with the idea that connections to yourself and others are vital to your health and healing.
 The therapeutic connections I create in my work are approached from a trauma informed stance where it’s paramount that you feel respected and safe.
 I provide patience and perspective during your struggle of discovering which steps to take to build your best solution to life’s unexpected turns.